 Young Space Activities Overview in Lithuania

-In January 2014, first Lithuanian satellites LituanicaSAT-1 and LitSat-1 were launched into space.
+In January 2014, the first Lithuanian satellites LituanicaSAT-1 and LitSat-1 were launched into space.
 The creators of the satellites have dedicated their missions to commemorate the 80th anniversary of the flight of the legendary pilots S. Darius and S. Girėnas across the Atlantic Ocean.
 This historical event had an important symbolic meaning, and open possibilities for unique space experiments, promoting development of high technologies in Lithuania.
-NPoC for SGAC in Lithuania, Laurynas Maciulis was actively involved in developing and managing „LituanicaSAT-1“ project.
-Work on the next Lithuanian satellite mission called “LituanicaSAT-2” is also underway.
-Project is led by Vilnius University with core team members coming from “LituanicaSAT-1”.
-Primary mission objective is to participate in the international scientific mission called “QB50”.
+Work on the next Lithuanian satellite mission called “LituanicaSAT-2” is ongoing in a project led by Vilnius University with core team members coming from “LituanicaSAT-1”.
+The primary mission objective is to participate in the international scientific mission called “QB50”.

 Interesting Web Links